mongodb-developer/celeb-matcher-farm/README.md

 # Celebrity Matcher (FARM Stack) Demo

+You can try out this Celebrity Matcher app at: https://mongodb-celeb-search.com/

-This is a small FARM (FastAPI, React, MongoDB) project that illustrates integration with MongoDB's vector search, and AWS's Bedrock model hosting service.
+This is a small FARM (FastAPI, React, MongoDB) project that illustrates integration with vector search, and AWS's Bedrock model hosting service.

 ## Run it!